cosmos/ibc/PROCESS.md

-## Interchain Standardization Process
+## Interchain Standardisation Process

-Inter-chain standardization will follow an adaptation of the [TC 39](https://tc39.github.io/process-document/) process used by the ECMAScript steering committee.
+Inter-chain standardisation will follow an adaptation of the [TC 39](https://tc39.github.io/process-document/) process used by the ECMAScript steering committee.

 #### Stage 1 - `Strawman`